SyracuseUniversity/ospo-workshop-computing101-3/README.md

 ## Installation

-Clone the repository and install the required packages using the following commands:
+Clone the repository and install the required packages using the following commands (use `mamba` instead of `conda` if you have it installed):

 ```bash
 git clone https://github.com/SyracuseUniversity/ospo-workshop-computing101-3.git